moira-alert/doc/source/installation/webhooks_scripts.rst

 --------------------

-You may have noted that we use templated parameters like
-${contact_value} in configuration examples.
+You may have noted that we use templated parameters like ``${contact_value}`` in configuration examples.
 You can use these parameters in script as well as webhook contacts.
+Notifier will replace them with actual values extracted from event.

 ================ ================================================
 Parameter        Value